Alabama Sheriff Legally Took $750,000 Meant To Feed Inmates, Bought Beach House

 He doesn't see a problem with the practice.

-"I think if the inmates were not being fed properly it might be a concern," he said.
-"But I'll guarantee you that if they're not fed properly the federal government would let us know about it."
+"I think if the inmates were not being fed properly, it might be a concern," he said.
+"But I'll guarantee you that if they're not fed properly, the federal government would let us know about it."

 'Sheriff Corn Dog' and bankrupt car lots